Privacy Policy

 When you upload a local file in the web tool, PDF handling and edits run in your browser on your device.

-If you import a PDF by URL in the web tool, Croplet fetches that remote file through a server-side proxy so the browser can access it.
+If you import a PDF by URL in the web tool, Croplet fetches that remote file through a server-side proxy and streams it back to the browser.
+The file is not intentionally stored as part of the normal flow.
+This is useful when hosts like Vinted serve labels from S3-backed URLs that the browser cannot fetch directly because of cross-origin rules.

 Information Croplet processes